Preparing for Winter Starts Now

 3. Fill your hayloft with good quality fiber.

-- The best way to keep your horse warm in the cold weather is to offer him or her plenty of good quality forage.
-If you can’t store enough to last the season, be sure you have a reliable source lined up so you don’t run out.
+The best way to keep your horse warm in the cold weather is to offer him or her plenty of good quality forage.
+Having an adequate supply stashed away for the winter is optimal, but if you can’t store enough to last the season, be sure you have a reliable source lined up so you don’t run out.